Birgit Cunningham: Los Angeles

+Return to England

-After her return from California, Cunningham joined Alcoholics Anonymous.
+In 1997, Cunningham returned to England, and joined Alcoholics Anonymous.
 She lived for a time in a commune in Devon, joining Greenpeace, and working for The Ecologist magazine and the Green Party.
 In 1999, she helped to persuade Sting, Jude Law, Simon and Yasmin Le Bon and Sadie Frost to support an organic picnic in Greenwich.
 As an events organiser, she co-ordinated green protests against GM food.

 In February 2000, at a conference of the National Farmers' Union, as a protest against a financial crisis for small farmers, Cunningham squashed a chocolate éclair into the face of Nick Brown, the Labour government's Minister of Agriculture, Fisheries and Food.
 Later she said she had "just flipped" and was sorry.
 Zac Goldsmith, editor of The Ecologist, commented that Cunningham was likely to be helping the magazine to hold its own conference on "the real farm crisis".
 Brown said to The Guardian "It was not a samurai sword.
 It was a chocolate eclair.
 Although I am not a particularly brave person, I am not frightened of chocolate eclairs."
 In the words of the New Statesman, "The farmers were content to growl their protests while the politicians spun their policy; so Birgit Cunningham took gooey matter into her own hands and – splat! – pushed her cause (and herself) onto an unsuspecting nation."

 In 2001 Cunningham took a job with the Green Party, working as senior press officer for the Green members of the newly established London Assembly.